Clarias

 Clarias is a genus of catfishes (order Siluriformes) of the family Clariidae, the airbreathing catfishes.
-The name is derived from the Greek chlaros, which means lively, in reference to the ability of the fish to live for a long time out of water.
+The name is derived from the Greek chlaros, which means lively, and is about the ability of the fish to live for a long time out of water.

 Taxonomy

-Clarias has been found to be paraphyletic.
+Clarias is paraphyletic.
 A species of Heterobranchus (H. longifilis) clusters deeply inside the Clarias group.

 Distribution

-They are found in inland waters throughout much of the Old World, and are one of the most widespread catfish genera in the world.
-The genus is found in Southeast Asia and East Asia westwards through India and the Asia Minor to Africa.
+They are found in inland waters throughout much of the Old World and are one of the most widespread catfish genera in the world.
+The genus is found in Southeast Asia and East Asia westwards through India and Asia Minor and in Africa.
 The diversity of these catfishes is highest in Africa.
-Some (notably the walking catfish) have become pest species where they have been accidentally introduced, and particularly in Cuba, where their introduction was intentional.
+Some (notably the walking catfish) have become pest species where they were accidentally introduced, particularly in Cuba, where their introduction was intentional.

 Description

 Clarias species are recognized by their long-based dorsal and anal fins, which give them a rather eel-like appearance.
 These fish have slender bodies, a flat, bony head, and a broad, terminal mouth with four pairs of barbels.
-They also have a large, accessory breathing organ composed of modified gill arches.
+Many species also have a large, accessory breathing organ composed of modified gill arches.
 Also, only the pectoral fins have spines.